-Hospitals can be strange and scary places for children, and parents aren’t always unable to answer their questions or calm their fears.
+Hospitals can be strange and scary places for children, and parents aren’t always able to answer their questions or calm their fears.

 While parents would do anything to help their children, they don’t always have the knowledge or the skills to help a child cope with medical-related fears or anxieties.